 All this forced Kudla to learn a valuable entrepreneurial lesson: “I realized I had been making assumptions about the potential customers,” he says.
 Now he had to reassess Vuori’s entire strategy.
 People liked the product, but tying it so closely to one activity was limiting its potential market.
 “I thought, What we really should be doing is making great lifestyle clothing and letting the customers choose where they want to wear the stuff.”

 That’s why, although it has not ditched a single product, Vuori is no longer a yoga brand.
 Since the end of 2015, it has been making what it calls “activewear, designed with West Coast daily life in mind.”
 It celebrates versatility, categorizing its clothing as “lounge,” “travel” and “training.”

 The new strategy seems to be working.
-Vuori’s retailers range from REI to surf shops, running outlets and fitness clubs.
+Vuori’s retailers range from REI to surf shops, running outlets, and fitness clubs.
 In the second quarter of 2018, Vuori plans to open a second store in Southern California, and its wares will be carried for the first time in Nordstrom.
-The company now has 20 employees and is anticipating 144 percent sales growth this year.
-Next year, revenues should reach well north of $10 million.
+The company now has 20 employees and is anticipating 125 percent sales growth this year.
+Next year, revenues should climb to between $30 million and $50 million.

-What’s more, Vuori is branching out beyond men and launching womens wear—tops, bottoms and shorts—inspired by customers who said their wives and girlfriends were raiding their wardrobes.
+What’s more, this past spring Vuori branched out beyond men and launched womens wear—tops, bottoms and shorts—inspired by customers who said their wives and girlfriends were raiding their wardrobes.
 It’s another surprise discovery the brand is happily leaning into.
 Although Kudla now proceeds with hard-earned caution.